tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds.md

 Continuing to update SeeOurMinds.com .

+# Upgrade to MDB5

+For hints about how to do this, see `6-mdb5_tips_and_tricks.md`.

 # CSS Issue

+Hopefully upgrading to MDB5 will resolve this issue.

 The content of the `blockquote` tags look just like that of the `p` tags.
 Something is not right here.